ReLU Neural Networks of Polynomial Size for Exact Maximum Flow Computation

-For an introduction to classical maximum flow algorithms, we refer to standard textbooks~\mbox{\cite{AhujaMagnantiOrlin:NetworkFlows,kortevygen,williamson_2019}}.
-The former two of these books also cover minimum spanning tree algorithms.
-The asymptotically fastest known maximum flow algorithm runs in $\mathcal{O}(nm)$ time for networks with $n$ nodes and~$m$ arcs~\cite{orlin2013}.
-However, as outlined above, classical algorithms are not applicable for direct implementation on an NN because they require conditional branchings.
-Nevertheless, our approach uses ideas of the famous algorithms by Edmonds-Karp~\cite{edmonds1972theoretical} and Dinic~\cite{dinic1970algorithm}.
+For an introduction to classical minimum spanning tree and maximum flow algorithms, we refer to textbooks~\mbox{\cite{AhujaMagnantiOrlin:NetworkFlows,kortevygen,williamson_2019}}.
+The asymptotically fastest known combinatorial maximum flow algorithm due to Orlin~\cite{orlin2013} runs in $\mathcal{O}(nm)$ time for~$n$ nodes and~$m$ arcs.
+Recently, almost linear, weakly polynomial algorithms based on interior point methods have been developed~\cite{chen2022maximum}.
+However, polynomial-size NNs necessarily correspond to strongly polynomial algorithms.